kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 ## Two sub-models

-For the Ottawa COVID-19 hospital occupancy forecast, we constructed two separate hierarchical Bayesian models: one for modelling daily new hospital admission counts, the other for hospital length of stay.
+For the Ottawa COVID-19 hospital occupancy forecast, we constructed two separate hierarchical Bayesian models:

+*   Model 1: daily new hospital admission counts,
+*   Model 2: hospital length of stay.

 The desired occupancy forecast is then obtained by suitably combining the results of the two sub-models.

-## Model 1: Daily new hospital admission counts
+# Model 1: Daily new hospital admission counts

 (reproduction number change-point model)